CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > GitHub issues for reporting security vulnerabilities.
 >
 > Please do not disclose the security vulnerability until it has been
-> made public by the maintainers or the CPAN Security Group.
-That
+> made public by the maintainers or CPANSec.
+That includes blogs,
-> includes blogs, social media, forums, or conferences.
+> social media, forums, or conferences.

 ### What to expect for a response